peppertech/JET-4.0.0-Code-Completion-for-NetBeans/README.md

-With NetBeans currently in the middle of a transition to the Apache Foundation ( [Apache NetBeans](http://incubator.apache.org/projects/netbeans.html) ), This custom.json file is a temporary solution for adding code completion and attribute information to the NetBeans IDE.
+With NetBeans currently in the middle of a transition to the Apache Foundation ( [Apache NetBeans](http://incubator.apache.org/projects/netbeans.html) ), This customs.json file is a temporary solution for adding code completion and attribute information to the NetBeans IDE when working with Oracle JET v4.0.0 custom elements.

-Work is already underway to provide a more permenent solution, but until that time, you call follow the installation instructions below to add JET 4.0.0 custom element support to your individual project today.
+Work is already underway to provide a more permanent solution, but until that time, you call follow the installation instructions below to add JET 4.0.0 custom element support to your individual project today.

 ***